SumiTomohiko/fsyscall2/doc/index.rst

 .. image:: overview.png

-The follwing three figures show you one example of fsyscall's work.
+The following three figures show you one example of fsyscall's work.

 1. When an application calls open(2), fsyscall sends it to another machine.
 2. The requested machine does open(2) actually.